Fill your College Details

 9. E-commerce Platform

 An e-commerce platform allows users to browse, purchase, and review products.
 Building this project teaches you how to integrate user authentication, handle shopping carts, and create dynamic product pages.
-You'll also work with a payment gateway and ensure the site is functional, secure, and user-friendly for online transactions.
+Additionally, you'll work with a payment gateway and make sure the website is safe, easy to use, and functional for online transactions.

 custom img